 Consideration of the mosses identity as both individual and collective organism’s in view of how human culture is conceptualized both colloquially and within academia led me to develop a “mosses view” on the matter, and I expressed this in the soundtrack to this piece, best heard by applying ones ear to the shoe itself to hear the whispering words and sounds of the mosses the vibrate up through each moist stalk and sporophyte.
 Thus the moss speak of many things in this piece but particularly of the history of the place that is 21 Market Place, a speculative present: now, as in the speculative past.

-Three of my works were shown together in the Sound Art exhibition Space as an Instrument, held between Saturday, February 9 and Thursday February 14th in Huddersfield, United Kingdom.
-Space as an Instrument was curated by David Velez of Impulsive Habitat link.
 The exhibition space was 21 Market Place, a former jewellery shop that was occupied by the Making Space, a local arts and crafts collective and creative initiative.

 21 Market Place had by this point been in continuous use over a period of 2 years or so, and had provided a publicly-accessible base for workshops, film screenings, and concerts of experimental music (co-produced by the Making Space and local groups AME and New Weird Huddersfield), as well as studio space for Making Space artists.
 Before the opening of Space as an Instrument, the Making Space was notified that they would be evicted on the 21st of that month by the management of the adjacent shopping mall and local arts advocacy organization East St Arts.